ImpactsWiki/pyko/_sources/manual.md

 * Absorbing boundary condition
 * Numba performance enhancements (this code is about 10x slower than fortran)
 * Thermal diffusion
+* MGR EOS that is more flexible with the formulations for the Hugoniot and gamma(V)

 ## pyKO source files